 Alert fatigue is how critical issues slip past otherwise sharp teams.
-The problem isn’t that alerts are bad — it’s that noise hides signal.
-Here’s how to cut noise without losing critical events.
+The trouble isn’t that alerts are bad; it’s that noise hides signal.
+Cutting the noise without losing the events that matter takes a specific kind of discipline.

 How fatigue actually develops